Monty Python's Life of Brian: Reception

 "Despite the numerous Biblical references, the film is not about Christ, but a nearly-messiah named Brian whose misfortune sees him worshipped by three wise but lost men, accrue disciples, and ultimately crucified for his efforts at pursuing a simple life.
 Funded by ex-Beatle George Harrison, and fiercely lobbied against on its release, this film has secured a place in cinematic history."

 — —Channel 4 entry for Life of Brian which ranked first on their list of the 50 Greatest Comedy Films.

 Over time, Life of Brian has regularly been cited as a significant contender for the title "greatest comedy film of all time", and has been named as such in polls conducted by Total Film magazine in 2000, the British TV network Channel 4 where it topped the poll in the 50 Greatest Comedy Films, and The Guardian in 2007.
-Rotten Tomatoes lists it as one of the best reviewed comedies, with a 96% approval rating from 67 published reviews, with an average rating of 8.3/10.
+Rotten Tomatoes lists it as one of the best reviewed comedies, with a 96% approval rating from 73 published reviews, with an average rating of 8.6/10.
 Its critical consensus reads, "One of the more cutting-edge films of the 1970s, this religious farce from the classic comedy troupe is as poignant as it is funny and satirical."
+Metacritic, which uses a weighted average, assigned the a score of 77 out of 100, based on 15 critics, indicating "generally favorable" reviews.

-In 1999 the BFI declared Life of Brian to be the 28th best British film of all time.
+In 1999, the BFI declared Life of Brian to be the 28th best British film of all time.
 It was the seventh highest ranking comedy on this list (four of the better placed efforts were classic Ealing Films).
 Another Channel 4 poll in 2001 named it the 23rd greatest film of all time (the only comedy that came higher was Billy Wilder's Some Like It Hot, which was ranked 5th).
 A 2011 poll by Time Out magazine ranked it as the third greatest comedy film ever made, behind Airplane! and This is Spinal Tap.
 In 2016, Empire magazine ranked Life of Brian 2nd in their list of the 100 best British films, with only David Lean's Lawrence of Arabia ranking higher.

 Various polls have voted the line, "He's not the Messiah, he's a very naughty boy!" (spoken by Brian's mother Mandy to the crowd assembled outside her house), to be the funniest in film history.
 Other famous lines from the film have featured in polls, such as, "What have the Romans ever done for us?" and "I'm Brian and so's my wife".